Max1Truc/crypt/README.md

 # Explaination

-It's two JavaScript functions to crypt and decrypt messages with a password.
+These are two JavaScript functions to crypt and decrypt messages with a password.

+# Demo

+A live Demo is available [here](https://max1truc.github.io/crypt/index.html).

 # How to use